darrenjw/stats-dce-workshop/GraphicalModels/GraphicalModels.md

 $$ P(\text{Bad} | \text{+} ) = \frac{P(\text{Bad})P(+|\text{Bad})}{P(+)} = \frac{0.02\times 0.3}{0.692} = 0.0087. $$

 Repeating this for the other conditional probabilities allows us to reverse the order of nodes in the probability tree and reverse the arc in the DAG model.

+This reversal of conditioning allows us to update our prior belief about the condition of a slope based on the result of the rapid characterisation test.

 ---